Red Pepper & Sausage Stew

 Stew

-- ~1/4 lb sausage, Merguez or your preferred sausage, cut into 1-inch pieces
+- ~1/4 lb sausage, cut into 1-inch pieces (Merguez works particularly well)

 - 3 large red bell peppers